-The Materials Room is now usually open from 11am to 3pm Monday to Friday during term-time for University staff and students.
-For safety, we are restricting numbers to not more than 10 in the room, and asking for masks to be worn where possible.
+The Materials Room is usually open from 12pm to 3pm Monday to Friday during term-time for University staff and students.
+Please see the box below for the weekly opening times.

 Any copying or reuse of the material is subject to the usual copyright restrictions under UK Law (CDPA 1988) and may require permission.
 Middlesex University is unable to grant copyright permissions where it does not hold the copyright, and the copyright of many of these items rests with the original creators who will need to be contacted directly.